gigiyy/gigiyy.github.io/_posts/2024-02-20-what-developer-want.md

 ---
 layout: post
-title: What a developer wants?
+title: what a developer wants?
 categories: software design
 ---